 Multidisciplinary study module on the circular economy

-- Materials for renewable energy, 5 credits (at Aalto University)
+- Materials for Renewable Energy, five credits (Aalto University)

-- Biorefineries, 5 credits (at Lappeenranta University of Technology)
+- Biorefineries, five credits (Lappeenranta University of Technology)

-- Current issues in enabling technologies for the circular economy, 5 credits (at Lappeenranta University of Technology and the University of Oulu)
+- Current Issues in Enabling Technologies for the Circular Economy, five credits (Lappeenranta University of Technology and University of Oulu)

-- Environmental chemistry and ecology, 5 credits (at the University of Oulu)
+- Environmental Chemistry and Ecology, five credits (University of Oulu)

-- Environmental load of industry, 5 credits (at the University of Oulu)
+- Environmental Load of Industry, five credits (University of Oulu)

-The study module is being implemented through co-operation between the Aalto University School of Chemical Technology and the Aalto University School of Business, the Department of Chemistry at the University of Helsinki, the Department of Geographical and Historical Studies at the University of Eastern Finland, the School of Engineering Science at Lappeenranta University of Technology and the Unit of Environmental and Chemical Engineering at the University of Oulu.
+Sitra funded the project, and the people responsible for the project at Sitra were Riitta Silvennoinen and Nani Pajunen.
+The study module was implemented through co-operation between the Aalto University School of Chemical Technology and the Aalto University School of Business, the Department of Chemistry at the University of Helsinki, the Department of Geographical and Historical Studies at the University of Eastern Finland, the School of Engineering Science at Lappeenranta University of Technology and the Unit of Environmental and Chemical Engineering at the University of Oulu.